BorghettiMatteo/primePerPi/README.md

 # PrimePerPi
-my solution for Project Euler problem 7, written in C.
+my solution to Project Euler problem 7, written in C.